General Medication Safety

 Different Ways to Take Your Oral Medication

-• Confirm with your medical team/pharmacist if you want to chew, crush, break any of your oral medications.
+• Ask your provider and/or pharmacist if you want to chew, crush, or break any of your oral medications.

-• If you are prescribed a liquid version of a medication, be sure to only use the cup or measuring device that came with the medication to administer it.
+• If you are prescribed a liquid version of a medication, only use the cup or measuring device that came with the medication.

-• A lot of pills look very similar, so by keeping them in their original containers you will know which is which, how to take them, and how many you have left.
+• A lot of pills look very similar.
+By keeping them in their original containers, you will know which is which, how to take them, and how many you have left.

-• If you use a pillbox, still keep your original bottles with a few remaining pills in them so that you can have the bottle and some pills to reference in comparison with what is in your pillbox.
+• If you use a pillbox, still keep your original bottles with a few remaining pills in them so that you can have the bottle and some pills to compare to what is in your pillbox.

-• For certain medications, like oral chemotherapy, there are specific recommendations around how to handle the medication.
+• Certain medications, like oral chemotherapy, have special instructions about how to handle it.

-• If a caregiver prepares your dose for you, they should consider wearing gloves or pour the pills directly from their container into the cap, a small cup, or directly into your hand.
+• If a caregiver prepares your dose for you, they should consider wearing gloves or pouring the pills directly from their container into the cap, a small cup, or directly into your hand.

 • They should avoid touching the pills.